iccugs/Mage-Arena-Trainer/README.md

 ## Learn to Make Game Hacks

-I learned everything I needed to know about pointer scanning and hacking Unity games by using the website **[GuidedHacking.com](https://guidedhacking.com)**.
+I learned everything I needed to know about pointer scanning, memory manipulation, and hacking Unity games by using the website **[GuidedHacking.com](https://guidedhacking.com)**.
 If you're interested in creating fun and easy game hacks like this, I highly recommend signing up for their website and exploring their tutorials.

 ## About the Trainer